RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-microservice-setup.md

 The microservice Notifier receives all FEM and Ingest products everytime they change.
 It allows you to emit a notification to any system with a very granular syntax to decide whenever a product must be sent to some destination.
-The plugin system allows you to adpat the content of the notification to match your needs.
+The Notifier plugin system allows you to adpat the content of the notification sent to match your needs.

 Activate the Notifier microservice :
 ```yml